tlevine/www.thomaslevine.com/content/!/statistics-with-doodles-sudoroom/index.md

 3. Correlation
 4. Least-squares regression coefficients

-Each computation is for the simplest version of the statistic, that is the univariate or bivariate version, and the population statistic rather than the sample statistic.
+Each computation is for the simplest version of the statistic.
+For those who like big words, that's the univariate or bivariate version, and the population statistic rather than the sample statistic.

 ## Why we care about these statistics
 The videos show the computations of these statistics, but they